-Many sectors, including financial services, have encountered a discernible increase in whistleblows in recent times-a trend that shows no signs of abating.
-Some whistleblowers have seen fit to publicise their concerns in the press and/or share them with their firm's regulator-often due to a frustration that their issues have not been addressed satisfactorily-or at all-when first raised internally.
+Many sectors, including financial services, have encountered a discernible increase in whistleblows in recent times - a trend that shows no signs of abating.
+Indeed, and as well-documented in the media, some whistleblowers have seen fit to publicise their concerns in the press and/or share them with the Regulator - often due to a frustration that their issues have not been addressed satisfactorily (or at all) when first raised internally.

-For some, this trend is attributable, in significant part, to the prevalence of movements such as #MeToo and BLM, which, coupled with a strong regulatory focus on the cultural importance of "speak-up," has resulted in a generally greater sense of emboldenment and propensity within the workforce to report concerns.
+For some, this trend is attributable, in significant part, to the prevalence of movements such as #MeToo and BLM, which, coupled with a strong regulatory focus on the cultural importance of "speakup", has resulted in a generally greater sense of emboldenment and propensity within the workforce to report concerns.